PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Background and Related Work

-\paragraph{CM-based solvers.} CMs~\citep{song2023_consistency_models,lu2025simplifying} offer another direction by distilling diffusion trajectories into a direct mapping from noisy states to clean reconstructions, enabling sampling in as few as 1–4 NFEs.
-CoSIGN~\citep{zhao2024cosign} extends this framework by integrating a ControlNet to encode forward operators, but requires retraining or fine-tuning for each new measurement model.
-CM4IR~\citep{garber2025CM4IR} instead combines CMs with back-projection using a pseudo-inverse to enforce measurement consistency, a formulation that is effective for linear operators but does not readily extend to nonlinear or ill-conditioned cases.
+\paragraph{CM-based solvers} CMs~\citep{song2023_consistency_models,lu2025simplifying} offer another direction by distilling diffusion trajectories into a direct mapping from noisy states to clean reconstructions, enabling sampling in as few as 1–4 NFEs.
+CoSIGN~\citep{zhao2024cosign} further integrates a ControlNet to encode forward operators, but requires retraining or fine-tuning for each new measurement model.
+CM4IR~\citep{garber2025CM4IR} instead combines CMs with back-projection using a pseudo-inverse to enforce measurement consistency, a formulation that is effective for some linear operators, but does not readily extend to highly ill-conditioned cases without additional heuristics or to non-linear inverse problems.
 These limitations underscore the need for CM-based methods that are general and efficient.